What the Richmond and North Kingston by-election win means for young Feminists

 Now, December 2016

-However, the first sign that Richmond and Kingston, my home, was changing political climate to something altogether more feminist-friendly came a short few months after the Brexit decision.
-This occurred mere weeks after the disastrous election of Donald Trump to the US presidency and days after the Autumn financial statement was released by the Conservative Government.
+However, the first wind that Richmond and Kingston, my home, was changing political climate to something altogether more left, came a few short months after the Brexit decision.
+This was mere weeks after the disastrous election of Donald Trump to the US presidency and days after the Autumn financial statement was released by the Conservative Government.

-Zac Goldsmith, following in the footsteps of fellow Etonian David Cameron, had also resigned.
-The reasons for this were cited as being that ‘he had pledged to the people of Richmond to prevent the expansion of Heathrow Airport.’
+Zac Goldsmith, following in the footsteps of fellow Etonian David Cameron, had resigned!
+The reasons for this were cited: ‘he had pledged to the people of Richmond to prevent the expansion of Heathrow Airport.’
 Kingston and Richmond being positioned slap-bang in the middle of the LHR flight path of course was, and continues to be, an issue of great importance to Richmond and Kingston constituents.

-However, May’s Tory government quickly steamrollered Zac’s plans to remain an elected representative, as the Heathrow expansion was given the go-ahead in October.
-This triggered Zac’s resignation and the by-election that took place on December 1st was born.
+However, May’s Tory government quickly steamrollered Zac’s plans to remain an elected representative, as the Heathrow expansion was given the government go-ahead in October.
+This triggered Zac’s resignation, and the by-election that took place on December 1st was born.

-Goldsmith was caught between a rock and a hard place: the racist overtones of his disastrous mayoral campaign had distanced him from the Tories, as the once-popular Eton boy of the inner circle had lost his mandate.
-He had certainly also lost respect, not only from the people of Richmond and North Kingston, but even of those within his own conservative party.
-Therefore, Goldsmith made the decision to run as an independent candidate: a poor attempt to see if the hangover from his previous popularity would see him through another election.
+Goldsmith was caught between a rock and a hard place: the racist overtones of his disastrous mayoral campaign had (thank god) distanced him somewhat from the Tories.
+The once-popular Eton boy of the inner circle had lost his mandate after his mayoral defeat, as well as respect from the part.
+Therefore, Goldsmith made the dicey political move to run as an independent candidate: a poor attempt to see if the hangover from his previous popularity would see him through another election.

 Particularly outspoken during Zac’s mayoral campaign was Mohammed Amin, a senior Tory party figure, read more about his Tory Forum here.